fridge7809/2_database/notes.md

 ## Dictionary

-prime attributes:   part of a candidate key
+candidate key:      attribute or combination of attributes that uniquely defines a row in the table prime attributes:   an attribute that belongs to at least one candidate key
-non-prime:          not part of candidate key candidate key:      all other values of the relation can be derived (implied) from this key data integrity:     no data is lost
+non-prime:          an attribute that does not belong to any candidate key

+data integrity:     no data is lost
 redundancy:         data is stored in several schemas
 decomposition:      split wider relation into a narrower relation
-relation:           database table with rows and columns functional dependency: contraints between attributes. if x implies y, then we can infer the value of y when given x for example: personid (x) implies personname (y). but personname (y) does not imply personid(x) - people with the same name have different ids.
+relation:           database table with rows and columns functional dependency: contraints between attributes. trivial dependencies: attribute that depends on itself, or a combination of itself and something else
+superkey:           candidate key or a superset of a candidate key (candidate key + some other attribute) if x implies y, then we can infer the value of y when given x for example: personid (x) implies personname (y). but personname (y) does not imply personid(x) - people with the same name have different ids.
 attributes:         columns in a relation records (tuples):	  rows in a schema instance